Justin-Stevenson/Popular-Movies-java-/README.md

 * Store images for local movies in local storage
 * Convert to Kotlin
 * Improve the UI to display current sort order for user
+* Use fragments with single activity
+* Utilize Navigation architecture component